-Having one of the best cordless vacuums is half the battle, but it’s also key that you know how often you should vacuum and how to clean your vacuum to ensure your floor cleaning sessions are as efficient as possible.
+If you’ve invested in one of the best cordless vacuums on the market, then it’s important to know how often you should vacuum and how to clean your vacuum to ensure your floor cleaning sessions are as efficient as possible.

-There’s a wide range of cordless vacuum cleaners on the market from brands such as Dyson, Shark, and Roidmi, and selecting the best model for you may leave you feeling perplexed.
-However, we’ve put an array of designs to the test to discover which is the best cordless vacuum for 2021.
+With such a wide range of cordless vacuums on the market, from brands such as Shark, Dyson, and even smaller names including Roidmi, you may be left feeling confused about which is right for you.
+So we’ve put an array of models to the test on carpet and hard floors to discover just which is the best cordless vacuum you can buy right now.

 The best cordless vacuum 2021